Leezamiranda/CSPB2270-Final-Project/README.md

 Now open a browser to your GitHub SSH Key settings at [https://github.com/settings/keys](https://github.com/settings/keys).
 Click the "New SSH Key" button.
 Give it an obvious name that identifies how you use it, like "JupyterHub ssh key", and paste your public key into the "Key" box.
 Save it.
 The page reloads and you should see that key in your list.
 Groovy.

-Go back to your terminal and try to clone the homework repostiory.
+Go back to your terminal and try to clone the homework repository.

 ```console
 $ git clone git@github.com:cu-cspb-2270-Fall-2023/pa0-johnsogg.git